jnozzi/cocoadev.com/SiteContent/General/FoundationCollectionsPalette.markdown

 Please add any comments, suggestions, bug-reports, etc. under this header::

-----'''Comments, suggestions, bug-reports, etc.'''----
+----**Comments, suggestions, bug-reports, etc.**----

 Excellent demonstration of IB "internals".
-One thing I miss is how I can dynamically implement target/action, that is, how can one extend the connection inspector of [[NSView]]'s, eg [[NSButton]].
+One thing I miss is how I can dynamically implement target/action, that is, how can one extend the connection inspector of General/NSView's, eg General/NSButton.
 If I connect the target of a button view a custom object it shows it's Objective-C methods, but how can I (dynamically) add methods to this list, more specifically, for a proxy which forwards actions using -forwardInvocation: ?
-Eg this proxy has reflection methods like -([[NSArray]] '')forwardedSelectorNames; which I would like to show up as actions. -- ?
+Eg this proxy has reflection methods like -(General/NSArray *)forwardedSelectorNames; which I would like to show up as actions. -- ?

-Can you not just add actions to the proxy class in IB? -- [[KritTer]]
+Can you not just add actions to the proxy class in IB? -- General/KritTer

 There are (at least) two issues with this:
 a) the actions would appear on any proxy instance, which is wrong because each proxy wraps a different source object and therefore has different actions